rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 }
 ```

 !!! tip "Tip"
     The token stored during the diode-server installation must be passed in the option: `netbox_to_diode_client_secret`.

 ---

 #### :simple-docker: **5.3.6 Build and Deploy!**
-Now your Netbox is configured and ready for deploy, follow the commands below and build the new instance of Netbox!
+Now your Netbox is configured and ready for deployment, follow the commands below and build the new Netbox instance!

 1. Build the image:
 ```bash